Houston Texans Owner Bob McNair Dead At 80

 — Houston Texans (@HoustonTexans) November 23, 2018

-For example, in 2015 McNair was forced to rescind a $10,000 contribution he made to an anti-LGBT organization that was organizing a push to prevent the passage of an ordinance to fight discrimination against locals who identify as gay and transgender, according to the Washington Post.
-Then there was the controversy he stirred when during last year’s Fall League meeting he reacted to National Anthem protests by infamously stating: “We can’t have the inmates running the prison.”
+In 2015, McNair was forced to rescind a $10,000 contribution he made to an anti-LGBT organization that was organizing a push to prevent the passage of an ordinance to fight discrimination against locals who identify as gay and transgender, according to the Washington Post.
+Then there was the controversy he stirred when during last year’s fall league meeting, he reacted to national anthem protests by infamously stating, “We can’t have the inmates running the prison.”

-For a brief time a buzz had gone around about the possibility that McNair might take the route Jerry Richardson did when he put the Panthers up for sale while fighting an impending sexual misconduct scandal.
+For a brief time, a buzz had gone around about the possibility that McNair might take the route Jerry Richardson did when he put the Panthers up for sale while fighting an impending sexual misconduct scandal.
 Instead, McNair issued an apology, then seemingly wavered by insisting that the remarks were taken out of context.
 All in all, there were reports of drama working itself out in the team locker room, but enough players and organizational figures stuck by McNair’s side that the controversy eventually blew over.
-Watt and coach head coach Bill O’Brien are among the individuals who have paid tribute to McNair on social media since word got around about his death.
+Watt and coach head coach Bill O’Brien are among the individuals who have paid tribute to McNair on social media since word was released about his death.

-Back in 2014 the Houston Chronicle reported on McNair overcoming 10 months of cancer treatment.
+In 2014, the Houston Chronicle reported on McNair overcoming 10 months of cancer treatment.
 At the time he spoke optimistically about having successfully fought skin cancer for 20 years before being faced with a chronic lymphocytic leukemia (CLL) diagnosis.
-Unfortunately, McNair would continue to deal with his illnesses going in and out of remission until he reportedly passed with family at his beside in Houston.
-He leaves behind his wife Janice, daughters Ruth and Melissa, sons Cal and Cary, 15 grandchildren, and two great grandchildren.
+Unfortunately, McNair continued to deal with his illnesses going in and out of remission until he reportedly passed with family at his beside in Houston.
+He leaves behind his wife, Janice, daughters, Ruth and Melissa, sons Cal and Cary, 15 grandchildren, and two great grandchildren.